Susmitacse/portfolio/index.md

 Prior to that, I completed my **B.Tech in Computer Science and Engineering** from **Haldia Institute of Technology**, India.

-#### Research Interest
+#### Research Interests

-Natural Language Processing
+- Natural Language Processing

-Information Retrieval
+- Information Retrieval

-Agentic AI
+- Agentic AI

-Code Generation
+- Code Generation

 ---